 Carolyn Sawers, Deputy Chief Executive, Corra

 Matthew Whittell, Head of Finance & Resources, John Ellerman Foundation

-In this session you will hear directly from foundations about how they have begun to implement the recommendations from Stronger Foundations in their own work.
+In this session we heard directly from foundations about how they have begun to implement the recommendations from Stronger Foundations in their own work.

 The NEW Stronger Foundation self-assessment tool

 Max Rutherford, Head of Policy, ACF

 In this session we heard about ACF’s self-assessment tool; how to use it, how ACF will use the data gathered and how we expect it to benefit the sector as a whole.